Invisible Men

 Invisible Men is the eighth studio album by English multi-instrumentalist and composer Anthony Phillips.
 It was released in October 1983 by Passport Records in the United States and in April 1984 by Street Tunes in the United Kingdom.
 After he released his Private Parts & Pieces III: Antiques, the third instalment in his generic album series, Phillips started work on his next full studio album.
 Phillips was pressured by his US label Passport Records to deliver more radio friendly songs, and produced Invisible Men as a collaborative effort with musician and songwriter Richard Scott.

-Phillips would not release a complete and arranged album of solo material until Slow Dance (1990).
+Phillips would not release another complete and arranged album of solo material until Slow Dance (1990).

 Background and recording

 In early 1982, Phillips released Private Parts & Pieces III: Antiques, the third instalment in his generic album series containing incomplete compositions, demos, and out-takes.
 For his next release Phillips committed to a full, standard album, his first since 1984 (1981).
 At this point in his career, Phillips was pressured by management at his record label, the independent US-based Passport Records, to deliver more commercial and radio friendly songs.
 Also in early 1982, he had bought a house in Clapham, south London and has since called Invisible Men his "mortgage album".
 He set up studio in his home which he named Englewood Studios, and did additional recording in Atmosphere Studios in central London.
 To help him with the project, Phillips invited musician and songwriter Richard Scott to assist in its production.
 In a later interview, Phillips acknowledged Scott's confidence and enthusiasm, but noted that this would sometimes result in Phillips being pushed into musical areas where he was uneasy, perhaps due to Scott's inexperience, having recently graduated from university and wanting to make a career out of music.
 When it came to the vocals, Phillips was inspired to take them on himself as former Genesis band mates Mike Rutherford and Tony Banks had done vocals on their solo albums, and that he was unable to find someone suitable.
 Phillips had used different guest singers on Sides (1979), but felt that it did not work as well as he had expected.
-Feeling his vocals were inadequate, Phillips took singing lessons from John Owen-Edwards, who had worked with him on a musical project and had also coached Rutherford.
+Feeling his vocals were inadequate, Phillips took singing lessons from John Owen Edwards, who had worked with him on a musical project and had also coached Rutherford.